olehyev138/diverst-devv/docs/devops/environment-initialization.md

 Record the name of the state bucket the script outputs.
 This is our _master bucket_ for the environment account and is where Terraform will store its state and we will store backend app version bundles.

-This will create a bucket to store Terraform state & a dynamo table for state locking.
+This will create a bucket to store Terraform state, a dynamo table for state locking & a KMS key for secrets management.
 The values outputted by the script will be what you will fill in, in the Terraform configuration, defined in the following step.

 The other resource that must exist before running Terraform is a SSH key pair.
 To create a SSH key pair run